Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 {: #Fig-lorawan-schc-payload title='SCHC Message in LoRaWAN'}

-A fragmentation session with application payload transferred from device to server, is called uplink fragmentation session.
+A fragmentation session with application payload transferred from device to Network Gateway, is called uplink fragmentation session.
 It uses an FPort for data uplink and its associated SCHC control downlinks, named FPortUp in this document.
-The other way, a fragmentation session with application payload transferred from server to device, is called downlink fragmentation session.
+The other way, a fragmentation session with application payload transferred from Network Gateway to device, is called downlink fragmentation session.
 It uses another FPort for data downlink and its associated SCHC control uplinks, named FPortDown in this document.